 The active compound found in turmeric is curcumin and has been studied to find immune boosting benefits as well as strong anti-oxidant properties to protect our cell DNA from damage.
 Turmeric is wound healing, soothes irritated tissue, antimicrobial, cancer preventing & contains many healing properties.

 Turmeric can be ingested in powdered form through cooking, mixing with water, a smoothie, juice or even straight up by the tablespoon (that's my preference).
 Those may not be ideal choices if the taste is a bother so opt for Turmeric in liquid or capsule form if so.
-You can check out Starwest Herbs and my favorite powdered turmeric here, as well as liquid and capsule options and be sure to check out a few Turmeric recipes below before you go...
+For a little more in-depth information on Turmeric, including linked studies, I highly recommend to hop over to Cognitune to check out their blog and organic supplements too.
+You can also check out Starwest Herbs and my favorite powdered turmeric here and be sure to check out a few Turmeric recipes below before you go...